darrylabbate/site/README.md

   * `curl darryl.sh/pgp | pbcopy` to copy to macOS clipboard.
   * `curl darryl.sh/pgp | gpg --import` to add the key automatically.
 * `curl darryl.sh/projects` - Brief overview of some of my projects.

+### Make One Yourself!
+I'll have a blog post soon with a tutorial on how to implement something like this on your own site (using Nginx).